grishka/Houseclub/README.md

 Not to be taken seriously.

+THIS IS AN UPDATED VERSION OF CLUBHOUSE WITH NEWELY ADDED FEATURES

+NEW FEATURES :

+- Search clubs & users
+- Follow & Unfollow clubs
+- Upcoming events
+- Show followed by (mutual followers )
+- Open uers's profile image
+- Ping users to join a room
+- Open rooms from notifications list
+- Show user's joined clubs
+- Disable raise hand button if raise hand is not enabled
+- Alert user if hand is raised or unraised
+- Link Instagram

 **Any issues about audio quality will be closed immediately, so please don't bother posting those.**

 # FAQ